Zraky/Zraky/README.md

 - 🌱 I’m currently learning python, C++ and prossesing
 - 💞️ I’m looking to re-creat a lot of game
 - 📫 How to reach me with my discord : zraky
-- ⚡ Fun fact: -I have 5 cat
-               -I want to joins a nice university to studi a lot of programming language
+- ⚡ Fun fact: -I have 5 cat and I want to joins a nice university to studi a lot of programming language

 <!---
 Zraky/Zraky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.